hajar258/task-manager/README.md

 This is a simple API that is used to manage tasks.

-To install the projct, run:
+To install the project, run the following:
     clone the project repository: git clone https://github.com/hajar258/task-manager-api.git

-create .env file  with the MONGO_URL to see an exmple you can follow .env.exmple file.
+create .env file  with the MONGO_URL -- to see an example you can follow .env.exmple file.

-To insatll all the npm packages, run:
+To install all the npm packages, run the following:
     npm install